Adam Webster (footballer, born 1995)

-Adam Harry Webster (born 4 January 1995) is an English professional footballer who plays as a centre-back for club Brighton & Hove Albion.
+Adam Harry Webster (born 4 January 1995) is an English professional footballer who plays as a centre-back.

 Webster is a product of Portsmouth's youth academy and made his first-team debut for the club in 2012.
+Before signing for Ipswich Town in 2016, he had one loan spell with Aldershot Town a year after debuting for Portsmouth.
+In 2018, he had a brief stint with Bristol City, before moving to Brighton & Hove Albion the following year.

 Early life

-Webster was born in West Wittering.
+Webster was born on 4 January 1995 in West Wittering, England.

 Club career

 Portsmouth

 Webster joined Portsmouth at 12 years old, following rejections from Southampton, Chelsea and even Portsmouth from the age of 10.
 He signed academy scholarship with the club in the summer of 2011.

 Under the management of Michael Appleton, Webster was given more first-team opportunities.
 Following an unused substitute appearance against Chelsea in the FA Cup, he made his debut at the age of 17 the following weekend in a Football League Championship match against West Ham United.
 He came on at right back in place of Greg Halford on the 75th minute.

 In the following season, Webster received the no. 22 jersey, and had more opportunities in first team, making his breakthrough as a full back.
 When recalled from Aldershot Town, he was put into the starting line up against Hartlepool United.
 Webster scored the only goal of the game, and his first senior goal, handing Portsmouth a 1–0 victory.